John P. Frey: Early life

-Frey was born in Mankato, Minnesota, in 1871, the son of an immigrant German father, Leopold, and an immigrant French mother, Julia.
+Frey was born in Mankato, Minnesota on February 24, 1871, the son of an immigrant German father, Leopold, and an immigrant French mother, Julia.
 He received a public school education and became an iron molder in Worcester, Massachusetts, at the age of 16.
-He married Nellie J. Higgins on June 10, 1891.
+He married Nellie Josephine Higgins on June 10, 1891.

 In 1893, Frey was elected president of the local International Molders and Foundry Workers Union of North America (IMFWU).
 He resigned the position to become treasurer of the New England regional board of the IMFWU in 1898, and a year later was elected vice president of the Massachusetts Federation of Labor.

 Trade union career

 In 1900, Frey was elected a vice president of the IMFWU.
 He became editor of the Molders' Journal in 1903 (he resigned the editorship in 1926).
 Frey used his position to augment his power within the union as well as suppress progressive elements in the rank and file.
 For example, in 1924 delegates to the IMFWU convention passed resolutions calling for a labor party and industrial unionization in the metal trades.
 But Frey and the other officers of the union decided to ignore the will of the Molders' convention and oppose similar resolutions offered at the American Federation of Labor (AFL) convention that same year.

 Frey moved to Ohio and was elected president of the Ohio State Federation of Labor in 1924.
 He stepped down to become its secretary-treasurer in 1927.

 In 1918, Frey became chairman of the National Bureau of Economic Research, helping to raise money and incorporate the organization in 1920.
 He remained chairman of the board of directors until 1927.

 The Metal Trades Department of the AFL had been organized on January 15, 1908.
 As a vice president of the IMFWU, Frey was automatically a delegate to the Metal Trades convention.
 Frey used his position as a delegate to oppose American entry into World War I. Later, however, Frey became a fierce opponent of anything German.

-Frey's advocacy of craft unionism and anti-Communism proved popular among his fellow Metal Trades delegates, and in 1934 Frey was elected president of the department.
+Frey's advocacy of craft unionism and anti-Communism proved popular among his fellow Metal Trades delegates.
+He was elected secretary of the department in 1927, and president in 1934.
 He served in that capacity until his retirement in 1950.

 During the presidency of AFL president William Green, Frey was one of the most influential men in the American labor movement.
 Frey, long with Matthew Woll, president of the International Photo-Engravers Union of North America, worked behind the scenes of the AFL executive council to craft AFL policies and positions, heavily influencing the passive Green.
 Green's rabid anti-Communism, his apolitical views, his refusal to consider governmental action as relief for working people's problems, and unwavering support for craft unionism all came from Frey and Woll.
-In many ways, Frey and Woll can be considered the real presidents of the AFL during the Green era.